Anamika-Gurung/focusaura/README.md

-# 📱 Focus Aura – Android App Development
+# 📱 Focus Aura – Web App Development

 A productivity app tailored for students to overcome focus-related challenges and build effective study habits.